lacklusterer/mtp_homework/README.md

 - We can obtain the key by XORing a ciphertext with its corresponding plaintext.
 By performing frequency analysis on the pairs of XORed ciphers, we can obtain parts of the key.

 ## Implementation
+1. The script first XORs each cipher text with every other cipher text and stores these XORed strings in xored_list.
+2. It then divides these XORed strings into “blocks”.
+Each block contains the characters at the same position in the XORed strings.
+For example, the first block contains the first characters of all the XORed strings, the second block contains the second characters, and so on.
+This is done for all positions up to 180 (the length of the longest cipher text).
+3. Each block is then scored based on the likelihood of it being English text.
+If a block’s score is above a certain threshold (7 in this case), the script assumes that the corresponding character in the key is a space character (ASCII value 32, or “20” in hexadecimal).
+The key is then updated accordingly.

 [Source code](./1.py)

 ## Result